- Oops!Something went wrong.Please try again later.

 About China Customer Relations Centers, Inc.

-The Company is a leading BPO service provider in China focusing on the complex, voice-based and online-based segments of customer care services, including:
+The Company is a leading e-commerce and financial services BPO service provider in China focusing on the complex, voice-based and online-based segments of customer care services, including:

-The Company's service is currently delivered from call centers located in Provinces of Shandong, Jiangsu, Henan, Guangdong, Yunnan, Hubei, Jiangxi, Hebei, Anhui, Sichuan, Heilongjiang, the Xinjiang Uygur Autonomous Region, the Guangxi Zhuang Autonomous Region, and Chongqing City, with a capacity of approximately 22,360 seats.
+The Company's service is currently delivered in Provinces of Shandong, Jiangsu, Liaoning, Guangdong, Yunnan, Hubei, Sichuan, Hebei, Anhui, Xinjiang, Guangxi, Jiangxi, Heilongjiang, and Chongqing.
 More information about the Company can be found at: www.ccrc.com.

 Weitian Group LLC